-- 1 Maximum Contaminant Level Goal (MCLG) The maximum level of a contaminant drinking water at which no known or anticipated adverse effect on the health effect persons would occur, and which allows for an proper margin of safety.
-MCLGs are no enforceable public health goals. - 2 Maximum Contaminant Level (MCL) The maximum permissible level of a contaminal in water which is delivered to any user of a public water system.
-MCLs are enforceat standards.
-The margins of safety in MCLGs ensure that exceeding the MCL slightly do not pose significant risk to public health. - 3 Treatment Technique An enforceable procedure or level of technical performance whi public water systems must follow to ensure control of a contaminant. - 4 Units are in milligrams per Liter (mg/L) unless otherwise noted. - 5 MCLGs were not established before the 1986 Amendments to the Safe Drinking Wal Act.
-Therefore, there is no MCLG for this contaminant. - 6 Lead and copper are regulated in a Treatment Technique which requires systems to ta tap water samples at sites with lead pipes or copper pipes that have lead solder and/or ε served by lead service lines.
-The action level, which triggers water systems into taki treatment steps, if exceeded in more than 10% of tap water samples, for copper is 1 mg/L, and for lead is 0.015mg/L. - 7 Each water system must certify, in writing, to the state (using third-party or manufacture certification) that when acrylamide and epichlorohydrin are used in drinking water system the combination (or product) of dose and monomer level does not exceed the leve specified, as follows: - Acrylamide = 0.05% dosed at 1 mg/L (or equivalent) - Epichlorohydrin = 0.01% dosed at 20 mg/L (or equivalent) - 8 The Surface Water Treatment Rule requires systems using surface water or ground wall under the direct influence of surface water to (1) disinfect their water, and (2) filter th water or meet criteria for avoiding filtration so that the following contaminants are controll at the following levels: - Giardia lamblia: 99.9% killed/inactivated Viruses: 99.99% killed/inactivated - Legionella: No limit, but EPA believes that if Giardia and viruses are inactivate Legionella will also be controlled. - Turbidity: At no time can turbidity (cloudiness of water) go above nephelolometric turbidity units (NTU); systems that filter must ensure that t turbidity go no higher than 1 NTU (0.5 NTU for conventional or direct filtration) in least 95% of the daily samples in any month. - HPC: NO more than 500 bacterial colonies per milliliter. - 9 No more than 5.0% samples total coliform-positive in a month.
-(For water systems the collect fewer than 40 routine samples per month, no more than one sample can be to coliform-positive).
-Every sample that has total coliforms must be analyzed for fee coliforms.
-There cannot be any fecal coliforms. - 10 Fecal coliform and E. coli are bacteria whose presence indicates that the water may contaminated with human animal wastes.
-Microbes in these wastes can cause diarrhe cramps, nausea, headaches, or other symptoms.
+1 Maximum Contaminant Level Goal (MCLG) - The maximum level of a contaminant in drinking water at which no known or anticipated adverse effect on the health effect of persons would occur, and which allows for an proper margin of safety.
+MCLGs are non-enforceable public health goals.

+2 Maximum Contaminant Level (MCL) - The maximum permissible level of a contaminant in water which is delivered to any user of a public water system.
+MCLs are enforceable standards.
+The margins of safety in MCLGs ensure that exceeding the MCL slightly does not pose significant risk to public health.

+3 Treatment Technique - An enforceable procedure or level of technical performance which public water systems must follow to ensure control of a contaminant.

+4 Units are in milligrams per Liter (mg/L) unless otherwise noted.

+5 MCLGs were not established before the 1986 Amendments to the Safe Drinking Water Act.
+Therefore, there is no MCLG for this contaminant.

+6 Lead and copper are regulated in a Treatment Technique which requires systems to take tap water samples at sites with lead pipes or copper pipes that have lead solder and/or are served by lead service lines.
+The action level, which triggers water systems into taking treatment steps, if exceeded in more than 10% of tap water samples, for copper is 1.3 mg/L, and for lead is 0.015mg/L.

+7 Each water system must certify, in writing, to the state (using third-party or manufacturer's certification) that when acrylamide and epichlorohydrin are used in drinking water systems, the combination (or product) of dose and monomer level does not exceed the levels specified, as follows:

+- Acrylamide = 0.05% dosed at 1 mg/L (or equivalent) - Epichlorohydrin = 0.01% dosed at 20 mg/L (or equivalent)

+8 The Surface Water Treatment Rule requires systems using surface water or groundwater under the direct influence of surface water to (1) disinfect their water, and (2) filter their water or meet criteria for avoiding filtration so that the following contaminants are controlled at the following levels:

+- Giardia lamblia: 99.9% killed/inactivated Viruses: 99.99% killed/inactivated - Legionella: No limit, but EPA believes that if Giardia and viruses are inactivated, Legionella will also be controlled. - Turbidity: At no time can turbidity (cloudiness of water) go above 5 nephelolometric turbidity units (NTU); systems that filter must ensure that the turbidity go no higher than 1 NTU (0.5 NTU for conventional or direct filtration) in at least 95% of the daily samples in any month. - HPC: NO more than 500 bacterial colonies per milliliter.

+9 No more than 5.0% samples total coliform-positive in a month.
+(For water systems that collect fewer than 40 routine samples per month, no more than one sample can be total coliform-positive).
+Every sample that has total coliforms must be analyzed for fecal coliforms.
+There cannot be any fecal coliforms.

+10 Fecal coliform and E. coli are bacteria whose presence indicates that the water may be contaminated with human animal wastes.
+Microbes in these wastes can cause diarrhea, cramps, nausea, headaches, or other symptoms.